Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 There are several circuits for all levels and all tastes: cross-country, e-bike, enduro, 24 downhill trails with jumps, and a wood park with drops, walkways, and a wall ride.
 The bike park even has a circuit for the little ones!

-Also, from the 22nd to the 27th of August, Vallnord Bike Park hosts the UCI MTB World Cup, the world’s largest multi-round mountain bike racing series.
+Also, from August 26th to September 1st, Vallnord Bike Park hosts the UCI MTB World Cup, the world’s largest multi-round mountain bike racing series.

 Go rock climbing

-Rock climbing season in Andorra starts in April/May and stretches until September/October, depending on the weather.
+Rock climbing season in Andorra starts in April/May and stretches until September/October (always depending on the weather).

 The country has multiple areas for rock climbing, all well-equipped, in breathtaking natural surroundings, and with incredible mountain views.

 Whether you’re trying your first moves in rock climbing or are a pro, you’ll find routes in Andorra suitable for your level.
-You can check the various rock climbing areas and routes here.
+Check the various rock climbing areas and routes.

-If you’d rather climb on an outdoor climbing wall, you can head to Ordino (free access climbing wall with several routes), Canillo (a 33 m high artificial wall with a pyramid shape), or Cortals d’Encamp (a free big fake rock with several routes).
+If you’d prefer to climb on an outdoor climbing wall, you can head to Ordino (a free access climbing wall with several routes), Canillo (a 33 m high artificial wall with a pyramid shape), or Cortals d’Encamp (a free big fake rock with several routes).
 This option is excellent for beginners or people who want to climb when the sun has set (the one in Ordino is illuminated).

 Get your adrenaline pumping on a via ferrata